GitLiveApp/GitLive/_sections/videocalling-android-studio.md

 ## Overview

-GitLive's video-calling feature allows you to video call teammates straight from your IDE and work together on files exactly like you would in a Google Doc.
+GitLive's video-calling feature allows you to call teammates straight from your IDE and work together on files like you would on a Google Docs collaboration.
 This feature will undoubtedly boost your productivity when you want to fix code issues with a teammate.

 ### Instructions
 #### Step 1

- Next to a collaborators name, you will find a phone icon allowing you to place a call with them when clicked, once on the call you can also edit code together.
+ Next to a collaborators name, you will find a phone icon allowing you to place a call.

 ![Call Teammate](/uploads/android-studio-call-teammate.jpeg "Call Teammate"){:class="screenshot"}